- Home

 Often what delays the decision-making process, or stops us from choosing the path in life that we really want to follow is fear.

-When we’re weighing up several different options, it’s not uncommon to always imagine the worst case scenario first and go for the option where the least amount of things could go wrong.
+When we’re weighing up several different options, it’s not uncommon to always imagine the worst-case scenario first and go for the option where the least amount of things could go wrong.

-For example, if you’re thinking about going for a promotion at work, but are hung up on the assumption that there’s almost no point in applying because one of your colleagues will get the job instead, this attitude might shine through in your behaviour.
+For example, if you’re thinking about a promotion at work, but are hung up on the assumption that there’s almost no point in applying because one of your colleagues will get the job instead, this attitude might shine through in your behaviour.

 Visualisation is a tool used by many Olympians to help them excel in their sport, and research has shown that people who visualise themselves performing a task successfully can actually improve their performance in that task.